ken-de-nigerian/payments-router/docs/CONTRIBUTING_GUIDE.md

 Look at an existing driver:
 - `src/Drivers/PaystackDriver.php` - Good example to follow

+**Note**: If the provider supports subscriptions, see the [Subscriptions Guide](SUBSCRIPTIONS.md#developer-guide-adding-subscription-support-to-a-driver) for adding subscription support.

 ### Step 2: Create Your Driver

 Create `src/Drivers/SquareDriver.php`: